Smartling/SmartlingHelp/_v2sections/context.md

 We can use the Image Context API to associate the string with the picture.

-## Manually bind strings with a context image.
+## Explicitly bind strings with a context image.

 **1)** Upload the context image with the [Upload Context File](/developers/api/v2/context/upload-context/) request and save it's unique ID from the response.